Siege of Corfu (1798–1799): Capture of Corfu city

-After the fall of Vido, the key to Corfu was in the hands of Ushakov.
-On March 1 the captured batteries on the island opened fire on the city's forts, supported by the Russians' shore batteries and some of the Russian and Turkish warships.
-The allied forces stormed and captured the outlying forts of San Rocco, San Salvatore and San Abraham.
+After the fall of Vido, Ushakov held the key to Corfu.
+On 1 March, the captured batteries on the island opened fire on the city's forts, supported by the Russian shore batteries and some of the Russian and Turkish warships.
+The allied forces (consisting of Russian soldiers and seamen, Albanians, Turks, and Corfiotes) stormed and captured the outlying forts of San Rocco, San Salvatore, and San Abraham.

-On 2 March Ushakov planned to assault the main forts, but in the morning the French sent envoys to request a forty-eight-hour armistice, and on 3 March they surrendered.
+On 2 March, Ushakov planned to assault the principal forts, but in the morning, the French sent envoys to request a forty-eight-hour armistice, and on 3 March, they surrendered.

 Aftermath

-The capitulation agreed between the French and Russians was an honourable one, including a provision for the French troops to be conveyed to Toulon.
-The remaining French ships in the harbour were taken by the allies, including the Leander which had been captured from the Royal Navy on 18 August 1798; the Russians returned her to the British.
+The capitulation agreed upon between the French and Russians was honourable, including a provision for the French troops to be conveyed to Toulon.
+The allies took the remaining French ships in the harbour, including the Leander captured from the Royal Navy on 18 August 1798; the Russians returned her to the British.

 Admiral Ushakov was honoured by the Emperor of Russia with the star of the Order of St Alexander Nevsky and by the Ottoman Sultan with a chelengk, rarely awarded to non-Muslims.

 The capture of Corfu completed the Russo-Turkish takeover of the Ionian Islands, which was of great military and political importance.
-The islands became the Seven Islands Republic, a temporary protectorate of Russia and Turkey, and for several years Corfu served as a base for the Russian Mediterranean fleet.
-Ushakov's fleet went on to support the allied attack on Naples.
+The islands became the Seven Islands Republic, a temporary protectorate of Russia and Turkey.
+For several years, Corfu served as a base for the Russian Mediterranean fleet.
+Ushakov's fleet supported the allied attack on Naples.